m-pilia-pr2/fx2048/README.md

 ====================
 The game is played as usual, with the arrow keys or swiping on the touchscreen (from ARM devices).
 If you want to let the computer play himself, select the "Need help?" checkbox, located in the main window.
-After selectin it, you cannot move the tiles anymore with arrow keys, but you can ask the computer to do an automatic move by pressing the "n" (next) key.
-If you select the "Auto move" checkbox, the game plays a move on a regular time interval, customizable through the choichebox on the main window, under the two checkboxes.
+After selecting it, you cannot move the tiles anymore with arrow keys, but you can ask the computer to do an automatic move by pressing the "n" (next) key.
+If you select the "Auto move" checkbox, the game plays a move on a regular time interval, customizable through the choichebox on the main window, located under the two checkboxes.

 In the "Settings" menu you can choose the winning value and to stop or not to stop the game when the winning value is reached.